 How Long Can a PICC Line Stay In?

-A PICC line can stay in your system for up to a year.
 The duration of time depends upon the length of treatment, which typically ranges from weeks to months and is at the discretion of the treating physician.

 Central Line vs PICC Line

 A central line, also known as CVC (central venous catheter), is placed in the neck, chest, or groin.
 A PICC is typically placed in the upper arm, with its tip ending in a large vein that is close to the heart.

 Mitigates the discomfort from the many needle sticks that are required of patients for continual medications and blood draws.

 Allows for IV infusions to include certain medications that may irritate the small veins.